carrosa/Olingo_Benchmarks/README.md

 bash build.sh --users=<int> --threshold=<int>
 ```

+### NTT
+To compute zeta values for NTT, we used the script `compute_zetas.py` which has dependencies:
+- sage
+- argparse
+- numpy

 The information about requirements to run is found inside the folder `olingo_passive` or below.

 ### Prerequisites